Juanfran (footballer, born 1976): Coaching career

 On 10 December 2018, in an interview with Marca, Juanfran revealed he had signed for EFL Championship club Aston Villa as a scout, focusing primarily on Spain and Portugal.
 He stated "it is a privilege to work for a club like Aston Villa.
 Everyone identifies it as a big club in England and it’s a dream come true."

 Juanfran was hired in his first managerial job on 30 June 2020, succeeding Curro Torres at a CD Lugo team in the second division's relegation zone.
 His debut the following day was a 3–1 home win over CD Numancia; he managed to narrowly avoid relegation, but was dismissed on 11 October after four losses in the first five matches of the new campaign.

 On 10 April 2023, Juanfran returned to working in the same division at SD Ponferradina.
 He was their third coach of the season, tasked with its final seven matches, and left on 16 June after failing to prevent relegation.

 Juanfran returned to Ponfe on 19 March 2024, with the club now in the Primera Federación, on a deal until the end of the campaign.
+Two years later, he was appointed at CD Arenteiro in the same league.